erickbytes/lofipython/content/blog/formatting-url-arguments-in-python.rst

 :slug: formatting-url-arguments-in-python
 :status: published

-When I first started working with APIs, I had a bad habit of passing URL arguments as one long ugly string.
+When I first started working with APIs, I had a bad habit of passing URL parameters as one long ugly string.
 Anything longer than 79 characters violates PEP-8.
 It's also hard to read and can be difficult to edit the code in your text editor if the URL is trailing off the screen.
 In this post, you'll find some alternatives to the primitive "long ugly string" approach.